-Cathy R. Gates, 64, was elected to serve as a member of Tempur Sealy International's Board of Directors on July 5, 2018.
+Cathy Rogers Gates, 65, was elected to serve as a member of Tempur Sealy International's Board of Directors on July 5, 2018.
 Prior to her retirement in June 2017, Ms. Gates served as an Assurance Partner at Ernst & Young LLP in Tulsa, Oklahoma.
 From 2008 until 2017, she served as the Managing Partner of that office.
 Ms. Gates began working at Ernst & Young LLP in 1986, and during her tenure there worked with both public and privately-held clients throughout the southwestern United States in the retail/consumer products, transportation, manufacturing and contract drilling industries.
 Ms. Gates' areas of expertise include working with internal audit departments, coordinating financial statement audits, accounting and financial reporting.
-In December 2022, Ms. Gates was elected to the board of directors of OGE Energy Corp., where she serves on the compensation committee and the nominating, corporate governance and stewardship committee.
-She currently serves on the Tulsa Area United Way Board of Directors where she chairs the Governance Committee.
+In December 2022, Ms. Gates was elected to the Board of Directors of OGE Energy Corp.
+(OGE), where she currently serves on the Audit Committee and Compensation Committee.
+During 2023, she served on OGE's Nominating, Corporate Governance and Stewardship Committee.
+Ms. Gates currently serves on the Tulsa Area United Way Board of Directors where she chairs the Governance Committee.
 She also serves on the Tulsa Area United Way Community Investment Cabinet and the Walton College of Business Dean's Executive Advisory Board at the University of Arkansas.
 In 2022, Ms. Gates was appointed to the Arkansas Business Hall of Fame Board of Directors.
 She previously chaired the Finance and Audit Committee of the Tulsa Area United Way and previously served on the Tulsa Regional Chamber of Commerce Board of Directors.
 Ms. Gates holds a Masters of Science in Accounting from the University of Arkansas.
 Ms. Gates brings a wealth of experience in auditing, accounting and financial reporting to the Board gained through her past service as an Assurance and Managing Partner of Ernst & Young LLP.

-John A. Heil, 70, has served as a member of Tempur Sealy International's Board of Directors since March 2008.
+John A. Heil, 71, has served as a member of Tempur Sealy International's Board of Directors since March 2008.
 From February 2005 until his retirement in April 2013, he served as President of United Pet Group, Inc., a global manufacturer and marketer of pet food and supplies and a subsidiary of Spectrum Brands, Inc. From 2000 to February 2005, he served as United Pet Group's President and Chief Executive Officer.
-Mr. Heil was a member of the board of directors and the audit committee of VCA Inc. (formerly VCA Antech Inc.), a Nasdaq listed company, from February 2002 to October 2017, and previously served as a director of that company from 1995 to 2000.
+Mr. Heil was a member of the Board of Directors and the Audit Committee of VCA Inc. (formerly VCA Antech Inc.), a Nasdaq listed company, from February 2002 to October 2017, and previously served as a Director of that company from 1995 to 2000.
 Prior to joining United Pet Group, Mr. Heil spent twenty-five years with the H.J.
 Heinz Company in various executive and general management positions including President of Heinz Pet Products.
 Mr. Heil holds a B.A. degree in economics from Lycoming College.
 Mr. Heil's long career in management and the branded consumer products arena brings to the Board a remarkable depth of operational and strategic experience.